Due to the issues students are experiencing with the Common Application, Boston University is extending its Early Decision deadline to November 15.

 You will be considered only for the program to which you apply.

 - Accelerated programs

-If you apply to one of the accelerated programs in Medicine or Dentistry in the College of Arts & Sciences, and you aren’t selected to interview, you’ll be considered for admission only to the premedical or predental programs in the College of Arts & Sciences.
+If you apply to one of the accelerated programs in Medicine or Dentistry in the College of Arts & Sciences, you will be considered only for the program to which you applied.

 - Previous applicants

 If you previously applied and were denied admission to Boston University, or if you were offered and declined admission to the College of General Studies, you may reapply only after completing one full academic year of coursework elsewhere.